How to Pick a Cash Back Credit Card

 Equipped with all this information, you can now recognize the credit cards that will generate the most cash back for you.

 Cash Back Credit Cards With Bonus Categories

-For example, the American Express Blue Cash Everyday card offers 3% cash back at supermarkets (on the first $6,000 per year in this category), 2% cash back at department stores and gas stations, and 1% cash back on everything else.
+For example, the American Express Blue Cash Everyday card offers 3% cash back at U.S. supermarkets (on the first $6,000 per year in this category).

 There are also some cards that offer bonus cash back on different categories that change on a quarterly basis, and these categories are not necessarily announced ahead of time.

 One popular example is the Chase Freedom card.

 Cash back categories change every three months and may show up more than once during the year.